dynobo/normcap/docs/faqs.md

 ### \[Linux\] Error: Could not load the Qt platform plugin

-In case you get an output like this...
+In case you get an output like this …

 ```
 $ normcap